Seaweed in the Riviera Maya and Playa Del Carmen

 - Xel-Ha park is a natural inlet and has ground water flowing out to the ocean.
 This area is fairly clear of seaweed.

-- Visit a roof top pool club in Playa Del Carmen.
-Most of them charge a minimum consumption of 200-500 pesos and you can lay by the pool.
-One roof pool you can check out is Be Playa.
+- Visit a rooftop pool in Playa Del Carmen.
+Most of them charge a minimum consumption and great views.
+We have 7 of them mentioned in the article link.

-- One of the most consistent beaches that is not as affected is on Isla Mujeres.
+- One of the most consistent beaches that is not as affected is on Isla Mujeres called Playa Norte.

 Removal of the Seaweed